Ongoing donations help keep the site running. Contribute to this website by clicking the Donate button. Many thanks to all who have donated.

 Resistors have a tolerance rating given as a percentage.
 The above resistor has a tolerance of 5%.
 This means that its ohm value could be 5% greater or 5% less than its quoted value.
 The above resistor has a value of 1k (1000 ohms) and a tolerance of 5% - this means that its value could be between 950 ohms and 1050 ohms (1000 - 5% to 1000 + 5%).

-The coloured bands that you see on the resistor tell us what its value is in ohms and what its tolerance is.
+The colored bands that you see on the resistor tell us what its value is in ohms and what its tolerance is.
 The gold band tells us that its tolerance is 5%.

-A resistor's value in ohms is worked out from the first three coloured bands using the table below.
+A resistor's value in ohms is worked out from the first three colored bands using the table below.
 Using the resistor above, its bands are brown, black and red.
-The first colour, brown, has a value of 1.
-The second colour, black, has a value of 0 (zero).
-The third colour tells us how many zeros the value has - red = 2 zeros.
+The first color, brown, has a value of 1.
+The second color, black, has a value of 0 (zero).
+The third color tells us how many zeros the value has - red = 2 zeros.
 Putting it all together we get: 1, 0, and two zeros (00) = 1000 ohms or 1k.

 More examples: